8 min read

 9 Feb 2022

-The supplier or vendor onboarding process is a crucial part of any relationship between businesses that cooperate in a supply chain.
-There are lots of considerations to make to ensure that you’re tackling this process effectively, but the results can be worth the effort.
+The vendor/supplier onboarding process is a crucial part of any relationship between businesses that cooperate in a supply chain.
+There are lots of considerations to make to ensure that you’re tackling this process effectively, but the results are worth the effort.

-Suppliers and vendors play a crucial role in an organization’s daily operations, whether that’s by providing the raw materials needed to produce goods or supplying essential services the company needs to operate.
-Their importance to regular operations means that building strong relationships with suppliers should be treated as a priority.
+Suppliers and vendors play a crucial role in an organization’s daily operations, providing the raw materials needed to produce goods and supplying essential services.
+Their importance to operations means that building strong relationships with suppliers should be treated as a priority.

 Minimizing supplier risks and ensuring long and healthy relationships doesn’t just involve selecting the suppliers best suited to the company’s needs, though, it’s also important that you onboard them effectively.
-A positive supplier onboarding experience can lay the foundations for a strong future relationship, but by that same logic, a negative experience may get the relationship off to a rocky start.
-Equally, an inefficient onboarding process could lead to missed opportunities, lost sales, and delays to your daily business operations.
+A positive supplier onboarding process can lay the foundations for a strong future relationship.
+By that same logic, a negative onboarding experience may get the relationship off to a rocky start.

 Supplier onboarding (or vendor onboarding) is the process a company follows to initiate a new business relationship with a supplier.
 The onboarding process typically includes steps such as obtaining invoicing data from the supplier, completing all necessary compliance and risk assessments, and registering the supplier on relevant internal systems.